ndconline/insta/docs/REVERSE_ENGINEERING.md

 ```

 Watch the mic's display / listen for the physical setting to change.
 If it
-does, you've got a confirmed command — update `protocol.py` and add a row
+does, you've got a confirmed command, update `protocol.py` and add a row
 to `docs/PROTOCOL.md`.

 If nothing happens, common culprits:
 - **Wrong response mode.** Try both `write` and `write --no-response`
-  (Write Request vs Write Command — the snoop log tells you which the app
+  (Write Request vs Write Command, the snoop log tells you which the app
   used, opcode `0x12` vs `0x52`).
 - **Missing preamble/checksum.** Insta360's WiFi protocol (documented
   separately by other reverse-engineers) uses framed protobuf messages;
   their BLE frames may similarly need a fixed header or trailing checksum
   byte that's easy to miss if you only look at one example.
 Capture the
-  same setting change twice and diff the payloads — the parts that stay
+  same setting change twice and diff the payloads, the parts that stay
   constant across both captures are probably framing, not data.
 - **CCCD not enabled.** Some devices only accept commands after a client
   has subscribed to the paired notify characteristic (even if you don't